-- Recognition, Evaluation, and control of occupational safety and health hazards.
+- Recognition, evaluation, and control of occupational safety and health hazards.

-- Medical Surveillance.
+- Medical surveillance.

 - Assigned safety and health responsibility and accountability.

-The purpose of this Chemical Hazard Communication Program is to inform our employees of all potential or existing chemical hazards.
+The purpose of this Chemical Hazard Communication Program is to inform employees of all potential or existing chemical hazards.